| The

 problems and to file periodic reports about all adverse event

+information.
 Spontaneous reports also are unreliable because reporting

 rates vary a great deal for numerous products.
 In addition,